-What is Non-Invasive Ventilation (NIV)?
-4

-Why have I been invited to take part in this study?
-4

-What is the purpose of this study?
-4

-Do I have to take part in this study?
-4

-Who else is taking part?
-4

-What will happen if I agree to take part?
-5

-Optional interviews and observations 1

-What are the possible disadvantages and risks of taking part?
-1

-What are the possible benefits of taking part?
-1

-What happens when the research study stops?
-1

-What will happen if I do not want to carry on with the study?
-1

-How will we use information about you?
-1

-International transfers 2

-What are your choices about how your information is used?
-2
+What is NIV?
+5 Why have I been invited to take part in this study?
+5 What is the purpose of this study?
+5 Do I have to take part in this study?
+5 What will happen if I agree to take part?
+5 What are the possible disadvantages and risks of taking part?
+8 What are the possible benefits of taking part?
+8 What happens when the research study stops?
+8 What will happen if I do not want to carry on with the study?
+8 How will we use information about you?
+8 International transfers 9 Your data will not be shared outside the UK.What are your choices about how your information used?
 Where can you find out more about how your information is used?
-2

-What will happen with the results of the research study?
-3

-What if there is a problem?
-3

-Who is organising and funding the research?
-3

-Who has ethically reviewed the study?
-3
+9 What will happen with the results of the research study?
+9 What if there is a problem?
+9 Who is organising and funding the research?
+10 Who has ethically reviewed the study?
+10

-What is Non-Invasive Ventilation (NIV)?
+What is NIV?

-Motor neuron disease (MND) causes breathing problems which can be helped by using non-invasive ventilation (NIV).
+Motor neuron disease (MND) causes breathing problems which can be helped by using Non-Invasive Ventilation (NIV).
 NIV is delivered using a portable ventilator and a mask.
-Although NIV can help people live longer and feel better, many people with MND still struggle to use NIV.
+Although NIV can help people live longer and feel better, many people with MND still struggle to use NIV and don't get these benefits.

-Your healthcare team will explain more about NIV, what the benefits might be to you and what might be the downsides to help you decide whether to try it.
+Your healthcare team will explain more about NIV, what the benefits might be to you and what might be the downsides to help you decide whether to start it.
 They will be able to answer your questions about this.
 You can also find out more about NIV on this website www.mybreathing.mymnd.org.uk